The fragrant compounds in oranges

 Large‐scale microwave reactors could process tons of orange waste an hour and the York group collaborates with researchers in Brazil and Spain to test this intriguing possibility, as well as experimenting with other citrus and food waste, from lemons to rice.

 At the start of 2017, our Green Chemistry Centre of Excellence together with researchers from universities of Loughborough and Nottingham received £800,000 funding from the Engineering and Physical Sciences Research Council (EPSRC) to examine how food manufacturing systems can be improved to reduce waste.
 Food and drink is the largest manufacturing sector in the UK, employing approximately 400,000 people with a turnover of £76 billion.
-But, a staggering 9.9 million tonnes of food waste and food by-products are generated per year in the food industry alone, of which 56% is considered unavoidable.
+But, a staggering 9.9 million tonnes of food waste and food by-products are generated per year in the food industry alone, of which 56% is considered unavoidable, and the UK is one of the worst offenders.

 © University of York